AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

 ---
-title: How to Add support for new locales to an Adaptive Form based on core components?
+title: How to add support for new locales to an Adaptive Form based on Core Components?
 description: Learn to add new locales for an Adaptive Form.
 ---